reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### @Override

-​	@Override is used to indicate that a method will be overriding the base class implementation.
+**Use Case for @Override** - It is used to indicate that a method will be overriding the base class implementation.
 It is used to throw compile-time errors in cases such as typos in letter-casing.

 So for example the base class could look like: